Skip to content

 Mitigating Risks in the AWS IoT Platform

-Avail yourself of a suite of best practices to keep ahead of any vulnerabilities.
+Avail yourself of a suite of best practices to keep ahead of any cybersecurity vulnerabilities.
 A comprehensive security review such as a SOC 2 audit can help your organization protect and comply by confirming that you handle customer data properly.
 Aimed at companies that store sensitive information for other organizations, SOC 2 reports detail the controls of the systems used to process data and the security and privacy of that data.
 A SOC 2 report is officially known as a “Report on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy.”

 A readiness assessment should precede the report to increase effectiveness.
 Following the assessment with a Type 1 report and then finishing with a Type 2 audit is optimal.